wandyezj/wandyezj.github.io/docs/_posts/2022-06-26-code-review.md

     - Reduces the incentive and cost to fix nit comments, since it resets all reviewers
     - Increases the incentive to sign off without through review, since presumably the other person is reviewing it (I just need one more sign off).
     - Places less significance on a sign off.

+When reviews take a long time to close it incentivizes placing a large number of changes in a single review.
+This makes changes more difficult to understand.
+To avoid this make reviews quick and easy.

+What does sign off on a code review mean?